 - Data capture: Capturing the data is the initial step data scientists take when starting from scratch.
 It includes acquiring the data available to them, extracting it to the easy-to-use-medium, data entry, and signal reception

 - Data maintenance: Maintaining the data is the next step in data science.
-A common term you’ll hear in data science in a data warehouse or lake.
+A common term you’ll hear in data science is a data warehouse or lake.
 This effectively means a place for all the acquired data to live.
-Other aspects involved in maintaining data are data cleansing ,staging, processing, and creating a data architecture to keep the data companies need organized and up front.
+Other aspects involved in maintaining data are data cleansing, staging, processing, and creating a data architecture to keep the data companies need to be organized and upfront.

 - Data communication: Finally, data scientists are tasked with communicating what they’ve learned to key stakeholders.
-Usually this involves presenting what was found in an visual medium like Tableau or Looker and helping coworkers making decisions based on business intelligence
+Usually, this involves presenting what was found in a visual medium like Tableau or Looker and helping coworkers make decisions based on business intelligence

-Like any career avenue, you’re not going to start out as a data scientist doing exactly what you want everyday.
+Like any career avenue, you’re not going to start as a data scientist doing exactly what you want every day.
 Having said that, there are a few roles you’ll likely start in that help entry-level data scientists learn the ropes of data collection and visualization for companies.
 They include:

 Machine Learning Analyst

 In this role, you would conduct statistical analysis, maintain artificial intelligence (AI) systems, and manage machine learning processes.
-Machine learning analysts will spend a lot of their time cross-checking AI to make sure the machine learning aspects are working correctly and providing accurate data.
+Machine learning analysts will spend much of their time cross-checking AI to ensure the machine learning aspects are working correctly and providing accurate data.

 One of the most common entry-level data science jobs is a d data engineer.
 They’re responsible for developing, maintaining, and managing data feeds and pipelines.
 They spend their days fixing bugs and flaws in data systems to ensure that accurate information is extracted for business purposes.